 The National Cohesive Wildland Fire Management Strategy (Cohesive Strategy) is a collaborative effort to identify, define, and address wildland fire problems and opportunities for successful wildland fire management in the three regions of the United States: the Northeast, the Southeast, and the West.
 The Cohesive Strategy is being built both from the top down and from the bottom up.
-At the national level, the Wildland Fire Leadership Council (WFLC) -an intergovernmental council of federal, state, tribal, county and municipal government officials, is the executive leadership body that charts the path and direction for the Cohesive Strategy effort and ensures the work and activities align with the spirit of the FLAME Act and other key collaborative wildland fire management documents.
-The fundamental role of the WFLC is to provide guidance to the regions through efficiency improvements; to fully utilize existing authorities to accomplish the three national goals; and to provide the necessary resources and investments to implement identified current successful regional actions.
+At the national level, the Wildland Fire Leadership Council (WFLC)-an intergovernmental council of federal, state, tribal, county and municipal government officials-is the executive leadership body that charts the path and direction for the Cohesive Strategy effort and ensures the work and activities align with the spirit of the Federal Land Assistance and Enhancement Act (FLAME Act) and other key collaborative wildland fire management documents.
+WFLC's fundamental role is to provide strategic oversight to the regions through efficiency improvements, to fully utilize existing authorities to accomplish the three national goals, and to provide the necessary resources and investments to implement identified current successful regional actions.

 Phase I of the Cohesive Strategy outlined a three-phase process to address the three primary factors presenting the greatest challenges and opportunities to make a positive difference to wildland fire management across America: restoring and maintaining resilient landscapes, creating fire-adapted communities, and improving wildfire response.
-As part of Phase I, the WFLC adopted the following as the vision for this century:
+As part of Phase I, the WFLC adopted the following vision for this century: